siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 * `data0`, `data1`, etc. Data channels (only one may be active at a time)

 **Physical Device Read/Write Capabilities**<br>
+* 'R/W' devices are physical devices that are read/write
-* Some physical devices will be read/write `RW`, and others will be read-only `R` (plus flow control).
+* `R` devices are read-only `R` (plus flow control)
-* Of the ones that are `RW` will be a subset that are interactive `I` and capable of sending commands (JSON, etc), receiving status reports, and sending GCode.
+* `I` devices are a subset of `RW` devices that are interactive and capable of sending commands (JSON, etc), receiving status reports, and sending GCode
-* One other situation is where there's an interactive device that cannot transmit GCode, such as a front-panel device.
-These are interactive command-only `IC` devices.
+* `IC` devices are a subset of interactive devices that cannot transmit GCode such as a front-panel device.
+* Examples:
   * A USB serial device is default `I`.
 It will become `RW` when set as a data channel.
 Writing to a data channel has the effect of storing or piping the contents, depending on the device. _(Is this true? - alden)_
   * An SD card is either `R` or `RW`, but never `I`.
 (Note: You still talk to an SD card to get data, even when the card is `R`.)
 * An SPI device may be `R`, `RW`, `I`, or `IC`.
 There needs to be a mechanism to determine which.